 The Summer Lunch Program is the Faith Alliance's most recognized and longest running ministry.
-More than 10 years ago, local churches (now the Faith Alliance) began to make bag lunches for children who rely on free or reduced lunches during the school year, and may otherwise go without in the summer.
+More than 12 years ago, local churches (now the Faith Alliance) began to make bag lunches for children in the community who rely on free or reduced lunches during the school year, and may otherwise go without in the summer.
 Low-income neighborhoods were identified through partnership with Butler County Success liaisons.
 Currently, 20 percent of Lakota students are on free or reduced lunch, which equates to nearly 3,500 children!
-In 2019, The Summer Lunch Program provided 14,880 meals to a portion of these children.

 The Summer Lunch Program goes beyond just providing food.
-In 2016, we partnered with the Lakota Child Nutrition Food Bus, which now provides lunches, freeing up time for volunteers to show God's Love in other ways.
-Many of the volunteers read with, mentor and do other fun activities with the children.
-They have taken the kids on field trips and organized bike parades, for example.
-The Midpointe Library Book Mobile also visits each lunch site periodically throughout the summer.
+In 2016, we partnered with Lakota Child Nutrition, which now provides lunches at community lunch sites, freeing up time for volunteers to show God's love in other ways.
+Many of the volunteers read, mentor and do other fun activities with the children.
+They have taken the kids on field trips and organized bike parades in the past.
+The Midpointe Library and police/fire departments also visit each lunch site periodically throughout the summer.

 For more information or to volunteer, contact: